Columbus, GA DUI Attorney

 What Are the Penalties for a DUI in Georgia?

-To put it bluntly, a DUI conviction will have an immediate impact on your privilege to drive a motor vehicle.
-More importantly, it can have long-term effects on your daily life.
-Whether you are facing your first or fifth DUI conviction, the penalties can be very harsh.
+Bluntly, a DUI conviction will have an immediate impact on your privilege to drive a motor vehicle, and a whole lot more.
+And while typically, a DUI is a misdemeanor, it can have long-term effects on your daily life.
+Whether you are facing your first or fifth DUI conviction, the short-term and long-term penalties can be very harsh.

 In Georgia, the potential consequences for DUI include: